XRoar Dragon Emulator Manual

 To bypass the search path and start XRoar using a specific configuration file, pass -c filename as the very first option to XRoar.

-To print the current configuration to standard output (suitable for redirection to a config file), run with -config-print.
+To print the complete current configuration to standard output (suitable for redirection to a config file), run with -config-print.
 This will include all the built-in machine and cartridge definitions.
-For a complete version including default values, use -config-print-all.

 2 Hardware emulation